oasis-tcs/openc2-usecases/SBOM-PoC/Schemas/README.md

 to the project's schema file ['blinky.jidl'](blinky/blinky.jidl).
 * Delete all unused profiles from "imports".
 Do not delete "ls" (Language Spec Types).
 * Delete all unused actions, targets, and args.
-* Replace "xyz" with the property name "led" everywhere it appears in the template.
-* Customize the Action-Target list to reflect the commands from step 2. ([Show](images/ap-template-pairs.jpg))

 #### 4. Define profile-specific types
 We specified two profile-specific targets (device and display) above.
 Define their contents as fields of AP-Target.